cockroachdb/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 ## Setup and running tests

+### CockroachDB

-In CockroachDB, create two databases to be used by the ActiveRecord test suite: activerecord_unittest and activerecord_unittest2.
+First, You should setup a cockroachdb local instance.
+You can use the `bin/start-cockroachdb` to help you with that task.
+Otherwise, once setup, create two databases to be used by the ActiveRecord test suite: activerecord_unittest and activerecord_unittest2.

 ```sql
 CREATE DATABASE activerecord_unittest;
 CREATE DATABASE activerecord_unittest2;
 ```